-Only the record made in course work for which the student was registered in this institution or TAMU shall be used in determining grade point ratio.
-A student's grade point ratio for any given period is computed by dividing the total number of semester hours for which grades were received into the total number of grade points earned in that period.
-Grades of WF, U, and F are included, but grades of WP, S, Q, X, I, W, and NG are excluded.
+For undergraduate students, only the grade made in course work for which the student was registered in this institution shall be used in determining his or her grade point ratio.
+Students anticipating graduating with honors should refer to that section of this catalog for information concerning the computation of grade point ratios for that purpose.

+An undergraduate student's grade point ratio for any period shall be computed by dividing the total number of semester hours for which he or she received grades into the total number of grade points earned in that period.
+Semester credit hours to which grades of F or U are assigned shall be included; those involving grades of W, Q, S, X, NG and I shall be excluded.